dgmurphy/phoenix_howto/README.md

 These instructions were tested on Ubuntu 18.04.
 You should have basic knowledge of Linux, Git, and Python.

-Make sure you have at least X GB of disk space available.
+Make sure you have at least 4 GB of disk space available for this project.

 Note: These instructions have known problems on Ubuntu 20 due to limited Python2 lib support.